-No more than three people can live together and share an SIL setting unless they are related or have been granted an exception by the OCDD Assistant Secretary or their designee.
+No more than three people can live together and share an SIL setting unless they are related or have been granted an exception by the OCDD Assistant Secretary or his/her designee.

-The SIL service is not available to beneficiaries in the self-direction option, as these beneficiaries are responsible for directing their own care.
+The SIL service is not available to beneficiaries in the Self-Direction option, as these beneficiaries are responsible for directing their own care.

 The service unit is one per day per POC year and is reimbursed at a flat rate.
-(See Appendix E for service procedure code/rate information).
+(See Appendix E for Rate and Billing Code information).

-The use of the EVV system is mandatory for the monthly face-to-face SIL visit in the home.
-The EVV system requires the electronic check in/out in the LaSRS® or another EVV system approved by BHSF and OCDD.
+The use of the Electronic Visit Verification (EVV) system is mandatory for the monthly face-to-face SIL visit in the home.
+The EVV system requires the electronic check in/out in the Louisiana Services Reporting System (LaSRS®) or another EVV system approved by BHSF and OCDD.